-- Networking - One step away from cold calling, is finding potential leads from people that a business owner has some tie to.
-This could be through a local chamber of commerce, trade shows, trade organizations, previous employers, vendors, or any number of people and organizations where there is some connection.
+One step away from cold calling is finding potential leads from people that a business owner has some tie to.
+Networking could be through a local chamber of commerce, trade shows, trade organizations, previous employers, vendors, or any number of people and organizations where there is some connection.
 Of course, today there are many options available on the internet, through sites like LinkedIn, Facebook, and Twitter.
 On these sites, it is possible to interact with potential customers directly and generate potential leads.

-- Collaboration - Working with other businesses can produce better results.
-By working with another company which is not competing with your directly but looking for similar types of customers, then a collaboration could stimulate more sales leads.
+Collaboration is a cousin to networking where you will work with other complementary or similar businesses or individuals to build a joint customer base.
+Working with other businesses can produce better results.
+By working with another company that is not competing with you directly but looking for similar types of customers, then a collaboration could stimulate more sales leads.
 For example, if you are a manufacturer of baskets for bicycles, then collaborating with a new bicycle manufacturer could help both companies in finding new customers.